PacktPublishing/Enterprise-Architecture-with-.NET/README.md

-# Enterprise Architeccture with .NET
+# Enterprise Architecture with .NET

 <a href="https://www.packtpub.com/product/enterprise-architecture-with-net/9781835085660"> <img src="https://content.packt.com/_/image/original/B21293/cover_image_large.jpg" alt="Enterprise Architecture with .NET" itemprop="url" height="256px" align="right">

 This is the code repository for [Enterprise-Architecture-with-.NET](https://www.packtpub.com/product/enterprise-architecture-with-net/9781835085660), published by Packt.

-**Expert-backed advice for information system design, down to .NET and C# implementation**
+**Expert-backed advice for Information System design, down to .NET and C# implementation**

 ## What is this book about?
 This book will help you create applications that integrate correctly into complex and ever-changing information systems.
 You’ll execute this by using industry standards that reduce the app's technical debt and elevate software development practices.